jacobproffer/blog/content/travel/iceland-blog-01.md

 tags: ["iceland", "travel", "trip", "airport", "vehicle"]
 series: ["Iceland"]
 thumbnail: "/images/iceland_blog_01_social.jpg"
+thumbnailAlt: "A panoramic view of Grindavík from a hilltop."
 ---

 The Boeing 757 touched down in Iceland around six thirty in the morning on Tuesday, May 15th.
 Off the plane, I was corralled towards the main terminal with the rest of the passengers.
 But unlike in Tokyo, Japan, I didn't have to immediately go through customs.
 I was able to link-up with Myles, my travel partner for the trip, near a small cafe in the airport.
 We attempted to get some coffee but all of the stores past security required an outgoing boarding pass.